arthurvr/puzzles-and-ctfs/readme.md

 This repo is just a way to keep track of my own work... pull requests with changes or more solutions aren't welcome, sorry :) Feedback, thoughts or fresh ideas, however, are welcome!

+I try to store all malware samples in password-protected zip files.
+Your anti-virus might still complain though.
+(And, anything is at your own risk 😉)